MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/medicine.md

-The following list summarize the 10 most important health benefits of sweet flag.
+The following list summarizes the 10 most important health benefits of sweet flag.